Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 6.1.
 Signaling Payment Required

-When an MCP endpoint requires payment, the server MUST respond with a JSON-RPC error using code -32042 (Payment Required).
+When a JSON-RPC method requires payment, the server MUST respond with a JSON-RPC error using code -32042 (Payment Required).
 This code is within the JSON-RPC implementation-defined server error range (-32000 to -32099) per [JSON-RPC]:

 {